knocklabs/docs/pages/send-notifications/setting-preferences.md

 ## Backend integration

-In the following examples you'll see how to integrate preferences into your backend codebase:
+In the following examples you'll see how to integrate preferences into your backend codebase.

-### Getting the users preferences
+### Get a user's preferences

-You can retrieve the users preferences using the `preferences.get` method.
-Please note, that even if the preferences are not set for the user you will receive a `PreferenceSet` back (which will be empty).
+You can retrieve a given user's preferences using the `preferences.get` method.
+Please note that even if the preferences are not set for the user you will receive an empty `PreferenceSet` in response.

 ```javascript Get preferences
 const { Knock } = require("@knocklabs/node");